 Also, as Ken requested, Victoria adds his website vendor, Service, Inc., as a CC to the ticket so they also know the new certificate is ready.

 As a ticket follower, Venkat can see that Victoria has sent out the new certificate.
 He adds an Internal note to the ticket telling Victoria that she did a nice job!

 Based on their role, each participant in this example has slightly different visibility into ticket information:

 - Because Venkat is a follower, he can see the entire ticket history, including the side conversation Victoria had with Finance.
 His name and email address are never exposed to Ken or Ken’s web hosting service.

 - For Victoria’s side conversation with Finance, the Finance department only sees the information Victoria included in the side conversation email.
 They do not see the original ticket request, or any ticket follow-up.

 - Ken sees his original request and Victoria’s reply with her link to the new certificate.
 He can also see that she included his web hosting vendor as a CC.
 He does not see her side conversation with Finance or Venkat’s internal note.

 - Because Victoria added them as a CC, Ken’s web hosting vendor, Service, Inc., receives an email that includes the reply Victoria sent to Ken with a link to pick up the certificate.
-They do not see the original ticket request, Victoria’s side conversation with Finance or Venkat’s internal note.
+They see all the public comments in the main part of the ticket, but they do not see Victoria's side conversation with Finance, and they don't see Venkat’s internal note.

 - Victoria sees everything in the ticket, including the internal note from Venkat.